The Progressive Corporation (PGR) return on Assets touches 5.25: These Shares are Poised for Major Movement

 Sponsored

-It was noted that the giant of the Financial sector posted annual sales growth of 15.30% over the last 5 years.
+In the past 5-years timespan, the Financial sector firm’s annual sales growth was 15.30%.
 Meanwhile, its Annual Earning per share during the time was 26.30%.
 Nevertheless, stock’s Earnings Per Share (EPS) this year is -41.40%.
-This publicly-traded company’s shares outstanding now amounts to $584.30 million, simultaneously with a float of $582.88 million.
-The organization now has a market capitalization sitting at $73.46 billion.
-At the time of writing, stock’s 50-day Moving Average stood at $123.30, while the 200-day Moving Average is $114.68.
+This publicly-traded company’s shares outstanding now amounts to $584.30 million, simultaneously with a float of $582.93 million.
+The organization now has a market capitalization sitting at $70.64 billion.
+At the time of writing, stock’s 50-day Moving Average stood at $123.33, while the 200-day Moving Average is $115.07.

-It is quite fundamental to gauge the extent of the productivity of the business which is accounted for 49000 workers.
+If we measure the efficiency of the company that is accounted for 49000 employees.
 For the Profitability, stocks operating margin was +9.29 and Pretax Margin of +8.83.

 The Progressive Corporation (PGR) Ownership Facts and Figures

 Now let’s turn our focus to how large-scale investors are working with this stock of the Insurance – Property & Casualty Industry.
-The Progressive Corporation’s current insider ownership accounts for 0.30%, in contrast to 88.10% institutional ownership.
-According to the most recent insider trade that took place on Oct 17, this organization’s Claims President sold 5,270 shares at the rate of 120.00, making the entire transaction reach 632,400 in total value, affecting insider ownership by 29,190.
-Preceding that transaction, on Oct 17, Company’s President and CEO sold 50,000 for 116.85, making the whole transaction’s value amount to 5,842,500.
-This particular insider is now the holder of 431,822 in total.
+The Progressive Corporation’s current insider ownership accounts for 0.30%, in contrast to 88.00% institutional ownership.
+According to the most recent insider trade that took place on Oct 20, this organization’s Vice Pres, Secretary and CLO sold 3,930 shares at the rate of 118.88, making the entire transaction reach 467,198 in total value, affecting insider ownership by 46,748.
+Preceding that transaction, on Oct 20, Company’s Chief Information Officer sold 5,170 for 118.88, making the whole transaction’s value amount to 614,610.
+This particular insider is now the holder of 36,663 in total.

 The Progressive Corporation (PGR) Earnings and Revenue Records